 If a scheme is implemented when a company is not in provisional liquidation, no restrictions or conditions will be applied to the use or sale of the company’s assets, other than those established in a contract.
-If the company is in provisional liquidation, any disposition of assets would be subject to the approval of the Grand Court.
+If a restructuring petition has been presented, or the company is in provisional liquidation, any disposition of assets would be subject to the approval of the Grand Court.
 Contractual consents would be enforceable unless the applicable right was itself compromised by the scheme.

 If a scheme is implemented when a company is not in provisional liquidation, the sale of assets will be executed by the duly authorised representatives of the company, typically its directors.
-If a scheme is implemented when a company is in provisional liquidation, the terms of the appointment order (or subsequent orders) will determine whether and to what extent the sale is executed by the directors or by the provisional liquidators.
+If a scheme is implemented when a restructuring officer has been appointed or a company is in provisional liquidation, the terms of the appointment order (or subsequent orders) will determine whether and to what extent the sale is executed by the directors or by the restructuring officer/provisional liquidators.
 In either case, the company would only transfer any such right, title and interest as it had in the assets.
 In particular, any security over the assets would remain in place unless it was compromised by the scheme.

 Creditors may bid for assets and act as a stalking horse in a sale process.
 No specific rules apply to bids by creditors, but if the restructuring is happening in a provisional liquidation, the Grand Court will need to approve the sale and, in so doing, it will consider the sales process as part of its assessment of whether the creditor’s bid represents the best deal available in the circumstances.